silverbulletmd/silverbullet/website/SilverBullet.md

 As mentioned, SilverBullet is a [[Self Hosted]] web application.
 This is great if you care about [[Data Sovereignty]], but it does mean you need to [[Install]] it on a server yourself.
 Perhaps you do this on a Raspberry Pi you didn’t have a use for, or a VPS somewhere in the cloud.
 SilverBullet is distributed as a single self-contained server [[Install/Binary]] or [[Install/Docker]] container.

 > **note** Note
-> There is now also a [desktop edition](https://silverbullet.plus) of SilverBullet in beta that you may want to try.
+> Alternatively, there is now also a [desktop edition](https://silverbullet.plus) named “SilverBullet+“ that you may want to try.

 While this is a bit more complicated to set up than simply downloading desktop app or signing up for an account with some online service, self hosting is a path to both [[Data Sovereignty]] and to access your content from any device with a modern [[Browser]].